Zum Hauptinhalt springen

 Beschreibung

-Conflict Archaeology presents a series of case-studies on conflict archaeology in ancient Europe, with a chronological framework spanning from the Neolithic to Late Antiquity.
+This book presents a series of case-studies on conflict archaeology in ancient Europe, based on the results of both recent fieldwork and a reassessment of older excavations.
+The chronological framework spans from the Neolithic to Late Antiquity, and the geographical scope from Iberia to Scandinavia.

-Conflict Archaeology presents a series of case-studies on conflict archaeology in ancient Europe, with a chronological framework spanning from the Neolithic to Late Antiquity.
+This book presents a series of case-studies on conflict archaeology in ancient Europe, based on the results of both recent fieldwork and a reassessment of older excavations.
+The chronological framework spans from the Neolithic to Late Antiquity, and the geographical scope from Iberia to Scandinavia.

 Über den Autor